 - Radiation must only be used when justified.
-This means that the socially beneficial effects of using radiation for a specific purpose must outweigh the unwanted effects of exposure. - All doses must be kept as low as reasonably achievable. - No individual must be exposed to doses exceeding the official dose limits.
+This means that the socially beneficial effects of using radiation for a specific purpose must outweigh the unwanted effects of exposure. - All doses must be kept as low as reasonably achievable.

+No individual must be exposed to doses exceeding the official dose limits.
 Table 4 shows the annual dose limits for people whose occupation involves exposure and for the rest of the population.
 The dose limits do not include the annual average of 4 mSv, which a resident of Denmark receives from natural radiation and medical examinations.
 For medical examinations and treatment, there are no dose limits for the patients.
 In such cases, the beneficial effects of radiation for patients shall outweigh any unwanted effects.

-Table 4 Annual dose limits
+Table 4.
+Annual dose limits

-Dose limit (mSv/year)
+Doselimit (mSv/year)

 Occupationally-exposed person 20

 Resident of Denmark 1

-The Danish Health Authority applies different levels of regulatory control depending on the risk posed by a given use.
 Use of radiation sources generally requires a licence from the Danish Health Authority and, in the majority of cases, radiation sources and facilities must be registered with the Danish Health Authority.

-Consumer products containing radioactive substances, such as smoke detectors, - must be approved by the Danish Health Authority, Radiation Protection before being allowed to be marketed in Denmark.
+Devices or objects containing radioactive substances must meet fixed radiation protection requirements and must be approved by the Danish Health Authority, Radiation Protection before they can be marketed to consumers in Denmark.
+This applies, for example, to certain types of smoke detectors and special light sources.
+Toys, personal adornments, cosmetics, foodstuffs, and feedstuffs containing radioactive substances are prohibited in Denmark.
 It is prohibited to purchase - either over the internet or abroad - consumer products containing radioactive substances that are not approved by the Danish Health Authority, Radiation Protection.

-The Danish Health Authority, Radiation Protection website - www.sis.dk - provides more information about the Danish Health Authority, Radiation Protection and legislation concerning ionising radiation.
+The Danish Health Authority, Radiation Protection website - www.sis. dk - provides more information about the Danish Health Authority, Radiation Protection and legislation concerning ionising radiation.